 Applicants are encouraged to design a research project that best addresses the objectives and intended outcomes of the grant opportunity and propose an appropriate budget.

-2.1.
-Grants available
+2.1 Grants available

-The grant amount will be up to 100 per cent of eligible project costs (grant percentage).
+The grant amount will be up to 100 per cent of eligible project costs (for Streams 1, 2 and 4) or up to 66 per cent of eligible project costs (for Stream 3).